Music Authority may collect a share of sales or other compensation from the links on this page.

 5. ION Audio Max LP

 Another brand I’m not too familiar with, although highly ranked by consumers (4/5) alike my top 5.
 This sits towards the bottom in terms of popularity.
 I’m merely placing this product number 5 instead of 4 because of popularity on sites such as Amazon.
 I trust consumers and if it’s a good product they will refer it and popularity will increase and so forth.
 Makes perfect sense to me.
 So this player is not necessarily better or worse that number 4 but it is double the cost.
 Hey, you never know, maybe rightly so.
 Now for the features, 3-speed belt driven automatic record player with USB, AUX and conversion software.
-It’s a lot more appealing to the eyes, and I would not hesitate it to place it
+It’s a lot more appealing to the eyes, and I would not hesitate it to place it on the center of my mantle piece.
+Its sleek but simple wooden finish would win me over without a doubt.

 So which one do you choose?
 If your choosing by sound, you can’t go wrong with the Jensen or Electrohome although the rest aren’t far behind.
 Experience means quality that’s why the most established turntable brands are rated as number 1 and 2 as my best record players with speakers.
 Now if you're looking for the modern and hip features with a more youthful feel I would head to the 1byone as an all rounder with sound and conversion software quality.
 Now for the aesthetics, many will want a turntable that reflects their personality or home décor.
 For the mantle piece, I would head straight to number 5 the turntable made by Ion (yes I am a sucker for wood, but it’s oh so sleek!).
 Now for the retro, I would call my number 4 retro, the turntable by Vibe Sound a VHS era feel.
 Now if vintage is what you want, a little bulky and hip I would go for the 1byone, it’s a start of beautiful things for 1byone and it comes in a retro blue or black.
 I love options.